Helen Louise Germain-Hammond

 Nov.
 24,1932 - July 4, 2018

-Family and friends are invited to a memorial service for Helen Louise Germain-Hammond at 11:00 a.m., Saturday, Aug.
-4, at St. Paul’s Church in Walnut Creek.
+Family and friends are invited to a memorial service for Helen Louise Germain-Hammond at 11 a.m., Saturday, Aug.
+4, at St. Paul’s Church in Walnut Creek, Calif.
 She passed away on one of her favorite holidays, Fourth of July, surrounded by her loving family in Modesto, Calif.
 Helen touched many lives with her joyous, kind, and loving personality.

 Helen was born Nov.
 24, 1932 in North Bend.
 She graduated from Marshfield High School in Coos Bay, and later the University of Pacific in Stockton, Calif., with degrees in music and education.
 Helen married Charles Hammond Nov.
 30, 1958, and celebrated 57 years of marriage.
 For 29 years, Helen held a variety of teaching positions, from instructing kindergarten to directing various preschools.